 Best water pick for kids and adults with sensitive gums

-“The kids’ Waterpik is designed with a lower-intensity dial, so they don’t end up injuring their [gum] tissue at all.
-It also comes in fun colors and with different stickers, so you can decorate it.
-They make it kid-friendly in hopes that kids and teens will actually use it, and for braces it includes different adapters like a special brush to help clean around the brackets.” —Dr. Alexandra Brennan, D.M.D., Children’s Dental Associates, New London, Connecticut
+Several dentists mentioned the possible danger (especially for children and young people) of using a water pick at too high an intensity, which can damaging sensitive gum tissue.
+Dr. Alexandra Brennan of Children’s Dental Associates in New London, Connecticut, says she likes Waterpik’s water flosser for kids because it’s designed with a lower-intensity dial, so users of any age “don’t end up injuring their [gum] tissue at all.”
+She also notes that the Waterpik for kids comes in fun colors, and with a handful of different stickers, so you can decorate it.
+“They make it kid-friendly in hopes that kids and teens will actually use it, and for braces it includes different adapters like a special brush to help clean around the brackets.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.